Upright Row Close Grip

 Activating the middle deltoids with a close-grip upright row promotes the hypertrophy of the shoulder muscles, providing the roundness and width.

 In addition to serving as an exercise that enhances the aesthetics of the deltoids and trapezius, upright rows also complement weightlifting performance as the mechanics simulate the high pull portion of the clean.
+Performing upright rows with an EZ bar provides an alternative to the barbell that may be easier on the wrists.

-Anatomy Of A Cable Close-Grip Upright Row
+Anatomy Of An EZ Bar Close Grip Upright Row

 The deltoid is a thick, multipennate muscle that forms a curtain around the shoulder.
 It is the primary muscle involved with arm abduction.
 When developed, the deltoids give the shoulder their round shape.
-The abduction of the shoulder joint as the weight is lifted activates the middle fibers of the deltoid.
+The abduction of the shoulder joint as the bar is lifted activates the middle fibers of the deltoid.
 The origin of the deltoid is located at the insertion of the trapezius, lateral third of the clavicle and the acromion spine of the scapula.
 Its insertion is located at the deltoid tuberosity of the humerus.

 The trapezius is the most superficial muscle of the posterior thorax.
 It is a flat and triangular-shaped muscle.
 The upper fibers of the trapezius elevate the scapula (as the shoulders shrug) during this exercise.
 The origin of the trapezius is located at the occipital bone of the posterior skull, the ligamentum nuchae located behind the neck, and at the spines of C7 and all thoracic vertebrae.
 Its continuous insertion points are located along the acromion and spine of the scapula and lateral third of the clavicle.

 The biceps brachii consists of two heads, the long head and the short head.
 The long head tendon helps stabilize the shoulder joint and its origin is located at the tubercle and lip of the glenoid cavity of the scapula (shoulder blade).
 The short head origin is located at the coracoid process of the scapula (shoulder blade).
 The long and short head unite as the muscle bellies run down the front of the arm.
 Both heads merge, sharing insertion into the radial tuberosity of the elbow joint.
-The biceps brachii flexes the elbow joint as the weight is lifted upward.
+The biceps brachii flexes the elbow joint as the bar is lifted upward.

 The brachialis lies underneath the biceps brachii, originating at the front of the lower end of the humerus bone.
 Its insertion is located at the coronoid process of the ulna at the elbow joint.
 The brachialis is a primary elbow flexor.